thacherT1D/webdevstuff/Data_Structures__Algorithms/LinkedLists,_Stacks_and_Queues.desc.md

   * Define __LIFO__
   * Define __push__
   * Define __pop__
-  * Understand why it's true that you've already implemented a stack if you've completed the Linked Lists exercises.
-  * Use a stack to solve the __matching parenthesis__ problem.
 * Define a __queue__
   * Define __FIFO__
   * Define __enqueue__
   * Define __dequeue__
-  * Implement a __queue__

 ## Stacks